 How PG&E got to this point

 During last year’s outages, PG&E deployed about 20 megawatts of generators to prepared “resilience zones” that kept communities such as Angwin, Grass Valley, Calistoga and Placerville energized.
-That included 40 megawatts of generators deployed to back up critical facilities such as hospitals and water treatment plants.
+It also used about 40 megawatts of generators to back up critical facilities such as hospitals and water treatment plants.

 PG&E hadn’t planned on relying entirely on mobile generators this year.
 In January, it proposed renovating up to 20 substations to be powered by large natural-gas-fired generators to support large numbers of connected customers, as part of a broader plan to provide community-scale microgrids in high-fire-threat areas.